 Compliance with SOC 2 tests a service organization’s internal controls.
 These internal controls aim to help measure how well service organizations protect customers’ data and ensure clients that they can be trusted to keep their data secure.

-The purpose of a SOC audit is to achieve a SOC certification or SOC attestation.
-To achieve a SOC attestation, you have to be audited by an independent certified public accountant (or CPA firm) who determines if you have implemented the appropriate safeguards and procedures.
+A SOC audit aims to achieve a SOC certification or SOC attestation.
+To accomplish a SOC attestation, you must be audited by an independent certified public accountant (or CPA firm) who determines if you have implemented the appropriate safeguards and procedures.

 A SOC 2 report is one of the SOC reports created by the AICPA.
 A SOC 2 report describes the internal controls that a company uses to process data.
 The SOC report also details the security and privacy of that data.

-The AICPA developed SOC 2 reports to meet the needs of end-users, including regulators and business partners as well as customers, that require detailed information and assurances about the internal controls deployed by their service organizations.
+The AICPA developed SOC 2 reports to meet the needs of end-users, including regulators, business partners, and customers, that require detailed information and assurances about the internal controls deployed by their service organizations.

-SOC 2 reports can play a key role in:
+SOC 2 reports can play a crucial role in the following:

 - Organizational oversight